How to Clean Stainless Steel Pans & Cookware

 Removing Burn Marks by Boiling Salt

-- Fill the pan with enough water to cover affected areas.
+- Add water: Fill the pan with enough water to cover the affected areas.

-- Once boiling, add a few spoonfuls of salt and immediately turn the heat off.
+- Add salt: Once boiling, add a few spoonfuls of salt and immediately turn the heat off.

-- Allow the water to sit for a few hours.
+- Let the water sit: Allow the water to sit for a few hours.

-- Empty the water out of the pot or pan.
+- Remove water: Empty the water out of the pot or pan.

 Removing Burnt Oil with Soda

-- Pour enough cola in your pan to cover burnt areas.
+- Add cola: Pour enough cola in your pan to cover burnt areas.

-- Bring the soda to a gentle simmer.
+- Let soda simmer: Bring the soda to a gentle simmer.

-- Once simmering, remove from heat and use a spatula to scrape away burnt oil or other burnt-on substances.
+- Remove heat: Once simmering, remove from heat and use a spatula to scrape away burnt oil or other burnt-on substances.

 How to Clean Discolored Stainless Steel Pans